-General Motors will begin accepting orders for the 2023 Cadillac Lyriq electric crossover in September.
+General Motors will begin taking reservations for the 2023 Cadillac Lyriq electric crossover in September.

-In a shareholder letter published this week, GM Chair and CEO Mary Barra revealed the order books for the 2023 Cadillac Lyriq will open on September 18th.
+In a shareholder letter published this week, GM Chair and CEO Mary Barra revealed that reservations for the 2023 Cadillac Lyriq will open on September 18th.
 Customers can already register their interest in the vehicle and sign up to receive updates on it via Cadillac.com.

 GM invested $2 billion in its Spring Hill Assembly plant in order to prepare it to produce the Cadillac Lyriq.
 The investment will enable GM to install new machines, conveyors, controls and tooling at the facility, converting it into a state-of-the-art EV manufacturing site.

 “These investments underscore the success of our vehicles today, and our vision of an all-electric future,” Barra said of the plant upgrades when they first announced last fall.